 Finally, better adoption of DevSecOps will be another critical component that ensures the future security of open-source.
 I laughed when I first heard this name, assuming it was a desperate attempt for a conference speaking slot, but it is in-fact a serious concept.
 Security unit tests, security integration tests, and security of the rest of the devops pipeline must be made as regular as DevOps is today.
 Continuous deployment must operate alongside “continuous security”.
 This has the plus of encouraging people to adopt DevOps in the first place, many of whom are still waiting to dip their toe in the water.

 There is a tremendous amount to do in securing the world’s open-source codebase.
 Sometimes it’s overwhelming when one looks at everything that needs to be done.
 That being said, while the work level is astounding, the solutions are relatively simple and often widely agreed-on.
 In a world with unanswerable questions like the meaning of truth, the limits of free speech, or the origins of violence, such a problem is to envied and stands to contain some of this decade’s most rewarding and impactful tasks for those who choose to help.

 OpenEMR is the most popular open-source electronic health records and medical practice management solution.
 It is maintained by a vibrant community of volunteers and support professionals.
-The system is 2014 ONC Certified as a Complete EHR, downloaded more than 5,000 times per month, and has an estimated usage by 100,000 medical providers across many borders and languages.
+The software is downloaded more than 5,000 times per month, and has an estimated usage by 100,000 medical providers across many borders and languages.
 As a leader in open-source healthcare software, OpenEMR provides an unparalleled and fully customizable experience for your healthcare facility.